Indirect taxation

 a.
 The transitional system

 In 1987, the Commission proposed changing to the ‘origin principle’, under which transactions between Member States would bear the tax already charged in the country of origin, which traders could then deduct as input tax.
-In addition, the Commission proposed the establishment of a clearing system to reallocate the VAT collected in the countries of origin to the countries of consumption.
+In addition, the Commission proposed establishing a clearing system to reallocate the VAT collected in the countries of origin to the countries of consumption.
 However, these proposals were unacceptable to the Member States.
-They outlined, as an alternative, the destination principle for transactions involving VAT-registered traders, thereby establishing the basis of the transitional system, which became operational in 1993 (Directives 91/680/EEC and 92/111/EEC).
+As an alternative, they outlined the destination principle for transactions involving VAT-registered traders, thereby establishing the basis of the transitional system, which became operational in 1993 (Directives 91/680/EEC and 92/111/EEC).

 b.
 Viable strategy to improve the existing system

 Starting in 2000, the Commission pursued measures to improve the transitional rules then in force.
-The core EU legislative text on VAT is now the VAT Directive (Directive 2006/112/EC).
+The core EU legislative text on VAT is now the VAT Directive.
 This was followed in 2008 by Directives 2008/8/EC and 2008/9/EC.
 VAT on services between traders was now to be levied in the country where the services were provided.

 In 2005, the foundation was laid for a more uniform application of EU rules (Implementing Regulation (EU) No 282/2011).
-All Member States now had the option of applying special rules to simplify the application of VAT.
-The system was improved by the adoption of Regulation (EC) No 37/2009 on administrative cooperation in the field of value added tax in order to combat tax evasion connected with intra-Community transactions.
+All Member States can now apply special rules to simplify the application of VAT.
+The system was improved through the adoption of Regulation (EC) No 37/2009 on administrative cooperation on value-added tax to combat tax evasion connected with intra-Community transactions.

 2. VAT rates